Save up to 25%… Shop Our Birthday Sale Now!

 Blue Reishi (Trametes versicolor)

-Turkey Tail is very well known in Asia since two effective cancer-fighting drugs have been developed from it: Polysaccharide K (PSK) in Japan and Polysaccharide Peptide (PSP) in China.
-It is also loaded with prebiotics, which helps maintain a healthy gut balance and helps reduce indigestion.
+Turkey tail is very well known in Asia since two effective cancer-fighting drugs have been developed from it: Polysaccharide K (PSK) in Japan and Polysaccharide Peptide (PSP) in China.
+It is also loaded with prebiotics, which help maintain a healthy gut balance and help reduce indigestion.

 White Reishi (Laricifomes Officinalis)

-More commonly known as Agarikon, white Reishi’s medicinal use can be traced as far back as Ancient Greece where it was used as a treatment for tuberculosis and smallpox.
+More commonly known as Agarikon, white reishi’s uses for health and wellness can be traced as far back as Ancient Greece where it was used as a treatment for tuberculosis and smallpox.
 The Greek physician Dioscorides even nicknamed it “elixirum ad longam vitam”, or the elixir of long life.

 Today, Agarikon is most commonly found in old-growth forests in the Pacific Northwest.
 This has led to it being extremely rare, resulting in limited research on the specific use cases and best practices for application.
-Despite this scarcity, recent studies have shown it to possess antimicrobial properties.9
+Despite this scarcity, recent studies have shown white reishi mushrooms to possess antimicrobial properties.[9]

 Agarikon (Laricifomes officinalis)